Setup, Installation, and Instructions

 Step 2: Use the female/female adapter (not labeled) to the outlet of the softener.
 Step 3: Connect the water source to the softener outlet.

 Step 4: Turn the water on full stream.
 (If the flow completely stops, turn the water off, tap the tank against the ground to get the resin to fall back down, and turn the water on 75% full stream.)

 Step 5: After the recommend amount of time, turn the water off and hook the softener back up.

 You can use either of these two options if draining water from the unit is required.
 For both options DO NOT REMOVE top cap or head.

-Step 1: Turn the unit upside down and allow water to drain from inlet/outlet.
+Step 1: Disconnect both hoses and turn the unit upside down and allow water to drain from inlet/outlet.

 Step 2: Use air source applied to inlet and allow water to drain from outlet.